 Turning off distractions such as email and social media notifications can really help to boost productivity.

-- Log out of Facebook and Instagram when you sit down to complete a specific task so that you don’t find yourself randomly scrolling the newsfeed
+- Log out of social media apps when you sit down to complete a specific task so that you don’t find yourself randomly scrolling the newsfeed

 - Put your phone on silent